siennameow/e-commerce-backend/README.md

     - `npm run seed` in terminal
 - Functionality:
     - `npm start`in terminal to start the server
-    - use [Insomnia](https://insomnia.rest/download) to view data through different routes.
+    - use [Insomnia](https://insomnia.rest/download) to interact through different routes.

 ## Technologies 🔧